sindresorhus/electron-context-menu/readme.md

 <img src="screenshot.png" width="125" align="right">

 Electron doesn't have a built-in context menu.
 You're supposed to handle that yourself.
 But it's both tedious and hard to get right.
 This module gives you a nice extensible context menu with items like `Cut`/`Copy`/`Paste` for text, `Save Image` for images, and `Copy Link` for links.
+It also adds an `Inspect Element` menu item when in development to quickly view items in the inspector like in Chrome.

 You can use this module directly in both the main and renderer process.